How to Achieve a Reading Goal

 Easy, peasy.

-Or you can hit up thrift stores, friends’ shelves, or the free little libraries located in many neighborhoods around town.
+You can hit up thrift stores or the free little libraries located in many neighborhoods around town.

 READ